ftuyama/cracking-the-tech-interview/docs/english/words.md

 shattered - estilhaçado
-breaking the arrangement in a romantic relationship - o acordo intercourse - sexual relationship compromise - an agreement or a settlement of a dispute that is reached by each side making concessions. aroused - provocado, estimulado corny / cheesy - cafona, brega
+breaking the arrangement in a romantic relationship - o acordo intercourse - sexual relationship compromise - an agreement or a settlement of a dispute that is reached by each side making concessions, by meeting halfway aroused - provocado, estimulado corny / cheesy - cafona, brega
 ```